 - . (dot) This matches any single character. "a.c" matches "abc", "aac", "a2c" and "a c" but not "acd". - ^ (caret) This matches the start of a clip name.
 To find all clips starting with "xyz", for example, use the Regular Expression "^xyz". - \$ Match the end of the clip name.
 To find all clips ending in "xyz" use the RE "xyz\$". - Match the beginning of a word.
-For example "<Show" will match all clip names containing a word that starts with "Show", such as "Now Showing", but not "LateShow". - > Match the end of a word. - Match zero or more repetitions of the preceding character. "." will match anything "G.N." will match "Georgia Evening News" or "Good Night". - + Match 1 or more repetitions of the preceding RE. - ?
+For example "<Show" will match all clip names containing a word that starts with "Show", such as "Now Showing", but not "LateShow". - > Match the end of a word. - \ Match zero or more repetitions of the preceding character. ".\" will match anything "G.\N.\" will match "Georgia Evening News" or "Good Night". - + Match 1 or more repetitions of the preceding RE term.
+"0+" matches 00 or 0000, not 0. - ?
 The preceding Regular Expression term is optional. "ab?c" will match "ac" or "abc" but not "adc". - Used to indicate a set of characters.
 Characters can be listed individually, or a range of characters can be indicated by giving two characters and separating them by a "-".
 Special characters are not active inside sets.
-For example, [a+\$] will match any of the characters "a", "+", or "\$"; [a-z] will match any lowercase letter, and [a-zA-Z0-9] matches any letter or digit.
-If you want to include a "-" inside a set, precede it with a backslash, or place it as the first character.
+For example, [a+\$] will match any of the characters "a", "+", or "\$". [a-z] will match any lowercase letter. [a-zA-Z0-9] matches any letter or digit.
+If you want to include a "-" inside a set, precede it with a backslash ("\-"), or place it as the first character.
 You can match all characters that are not within the set by making "^" as the first character of the set; "^" elsewhere will simply match the "^" character.
-For example, will match any character except "7". - SPACE A space is treated as an ordinary character.
-"Show" (<space>Show) will match "Tonight Show" but not "Now Showing" or "NewShow". " "will match any clip with a space in the name.
+For example, will match any character except "7". - SPACE A space is treated as an ordinary character. " Show" (<space>Show) will match "Tonight Show" or "Now Showing" but not "NewShow". " " will match any clip with a space in the name.

-The subject of Regular Expressions is much larger than can be covered here.
-Further information will be found on the internet.
+The subject of Regular Expressions is much larger than can be completely covered here.
+They are used in several different operating systems and programming languages.
+Further information can be found on the internet and in books on Regular Expressions and Linux.